Tod8Cruz/seb-win-refactoring/README.md

 7) When password asked, for development purposes please use '123' as a password

+8) Copy `monito.pfx` file into "Monito.Version" project with replacememnt an existing certificate PFX container

-8) PROFIT!! now we have a pfx container with certificate and a private key
+9) PROFIT!! now we have a pfx container with certificate and a private key

 For production version it must been changed to a special valid certificate So, here what we should do to reconfigure it: